Arthur-Ferreira/NewsHomepage_Challenge/README.md

 ### Learned

 This project served as a platform for honing my skills in time estimation and project delivery.
-As a beginner's endeavor, I focused solely on utilizing essential tools such as HTML5 and Scss.
+As a beginner's endeavor, I focused solely on utilizing essential tools such as HTML5, Scss and JS.

 ### Continued development

-As part of ongoing development, I plan to enhance this basic HTML and Scss project by transitioning it into a React project.
-Additionally, I intend to leverage styling libraries like Styled Components to elevate it into a more sophisticated and feature-rich project.
+As part of ongoing development, I plan to enhance this basic HTML, Scss and JS project by transitioning it into a React project.
+Additionally, I intend to leverage styling libraries like Styled Components and Design principal like Atomic Design to elevate it into a more sophisticated and feature-rich project.

 ## Author